-2.3.1.1 N-0 Supply Considerations
+25 2.3.1.1 N-0 Supply Considerations

-- 2 While BC Hydro expects the load growth to be modest over the next five years - 3 (F2014-F2018), there are significant uncertainties to the forecast due to potential - 4 impacts from Horn River Basin development and/or other load developments such - as the restart of currently shut-down forestry mills.
-In light of these load forecast - 6 uncertainties, any decision to add local generating capacity will be contingent on the - 7 load forecast becoming more certain. - 8 If one or both of the forestry plants were to recommence full operations during - 9 F2014-F2015 planning horizon, BC Hydro would be prepared to offer service on a - curtailable (N-0) basis, until such time as provisions are made to procure and/or - build additional capacity to serve "returning" or incremental load on a firm basis.
+While BC Hydro expects the load growth to be modest over the next five years (F2014-F2018), there are significant uncertainties to the forecast due to potential impacts from Horn River Basin development and/or other load developments such

+4 If one or both of the forestry plants were to recommence full operations during

+5 F2014-F2015 planning horizon, BC Hydro would be prepared to offer service on a

+6 curtailable (N-0) basis, until such time as provisions are made to procure and/or

+7 build additional capacity to serve "returning" or incremental load on a firm basis.

-2.3.1.2 N-1 Supply Considerations
+8 2.3.1.2 N-1 Supply Considerations

-- As noted in section 2.2.3, the reliability requirements for serving the Fort Nelson load - in the long term would normally be assessed against the N-1 capacity criterion.
-By - ensuring that it has adequate interconnection and supply resources to meet this - capacity reliability criterion, BC Hydro would always be able to reliably satisfy the - Fort Nelson energy requirements.
-The following section provides a planning level - assessment of capacity options for providing N-1 service to Fort Nelson, if and when - the need arises.
+As noted in section 2.2.3, the reliability requirements for serving the Fort Nelson load in the long term would normally be assessed against the N-1 capacity criterion.
+By ensuring that it has adequate interconnection and supply resources to meet this capacity reliability criterion, BC Hydro would always be able to reliably satisfy the Fort Nelson energy requirements.
+The following section provides a planning level assessment of capacity options for providing N-1 service to Fort Nelson, if and when the need arises.

-2.3.2 Fort Nelson Local Supply Options
+16 2.3.2 Fort Nelson Local Supply Options

-- In cases that do not include BC Hydro supplying electricity to the Horn River Basin, - BC Hydro assessed two options for meeting the projected Fort Nelson N-1 capacity - 23 shortfall: (1) Increase the level of transmission service to the area; and (2) adding - local generating capacity.
-The results of the analysis of these two options were then - used to inform BC Hydro's near-term commitment decision for Fort Nelson.
+In cases that do not include BC Hydro supplying electricity to the Horn River Basin, BC Hydro assessed two options for meeting the projected Fort Nelson N-1 capacity shortfall: (1) Increase the level of transmission service to the area; and (2) adding local generating capacity.
+The results of the analysis of these two options were then used to inform BC Hydro's near-term commitment decision for Fort Nelson.

-2.3.2.1 Increased Transmission Service from Alberta
+22 2.3.2.1 Increased Transmission Service from Alberta

-- 2 Upgrades to the transmission system serving the Alberta Northwest region will be - required if BC Hydro asks the AESO to increase the FTS level.
+23 Upgrades to the transmission system serving the Alberta Northwest region will be required if BC Hydro asks the AESO to increase the FTS level.

-4 2.3.2.2 BCIES
+1 2.3.2.2 BCIES

-- 5 Given Fort Nelson's relatively modest load growth, BC Hydro does not consider - supplying just Fort Nelson load from BC Hydro's integrated system via high voltage - transmission line to be an economically feasible option.
-However, this alternative is - 8 considered within a broader Fort Nelson/HRB supply strategy.
+- 2 Given Fort Nelson's relatively modest load growth, BC Hydro does not consider - 3 supplying just Fort Nelson load from BC Hydro's integrated system via high voltage - 4 transmission line to be an economically feasible option.
+However, this alternative is - 5 considered within a broader Fort Nelson/HRB supply strategy.

-9 2.3.2.3 Local Gas-Fired Generating Capacity
+6 2.3.2.3 Local Gas-Fired Generating Capacity

-- The primary requirement for new generating capacity will be for capacity reliability, - or reserve, purposes; or for load growth near the high scenario.
-The former could be - met with peaking capacity that is only required when FNG is not available, while the - load growth for the latter would likely be tied to significant HRB development which - would increase the opportunities for Fort Nelson/HRB integration. - As a result, simple cycle gas turbines (SCGTs) or diesel engines would probably be - the best alternatives, taking advantage of the relatively lower capital costs, footprints - and lead times, at the expense of operating costs. - The analysis in this IRP tests the LMS100 gas turbine, a machine that is included in - BC Hydro's Resource Options Database.
-It is relatively high efficiency in simple - 20 cycle and when combined with the existing resources, it would be sufficient to meet, - the projected long term high scenario peak demand.

-2.3.2.4 Clean or Renewable Resources

-- Using local clean and renewable resources backed up by local gas-fired generation - capacity is not considered a feasible supply strategy for serving just Fort Nelson

-- load, primarily because the Fort Nelson supply situation is a capacity rather than - 2 energy issue.
+- The primary requirement for new generating capacity will be for capacity reliability, or reserve, purposes; or for load growth near the high scenario.
+The former could be - or reserve, purposes; or for load growth near the high scenario.
+The former could be met with peaking capacity that is only required when FNG is not available, while the - 10 load growth for the latter would likely be tied to significant HRB development which - would increase the opportunities for Fort Nelson/HRB integration. - As a result, simple cycle gas turbines (SCGTs) or diesel engines would probably be the best alternatives, taking advantage of the relatively lower capital costs, footprints and lead times, at the expense of operating costs. - The analysis in this IRP tests the LMS100 gas turbine, a machine that is included in BC Hydro's Resource Options Database.
+It is relatively high efficiency in simple cycle and when combined with the existing resources, it would be sufficient to meet the projected high scenario peak demand. - 19 2.3.2.4 Clean or Renewable Resources - Using local clean and renewable resources backed up by local gas-fired generation capacity is not considered a feasible supply strategy for serving just Fort Nelson load, primarily because the Fort Nelson supply situation is a capacity rather than energy issue.